YashrajRanmode/GitLearning/README.md

-This the basicsof Git and Github .
+This the basics of Git and Github .